The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Every now and again, a beauty product comes along that really surprises you.
 The first thing you’ve probably noticed about the Revlon Double Straight Copper Ceramic Dual Plate Straightener is that it looks more like a fork than a straightener.
 Instead of the usual two plates, it has four, with each pair joined together at the top.
 Forgive our cynicism, but our initial thoughts were that this unique design is purely a marketing gimmick.
 Surely if this was the optimum shape then other brands would have caught on sooner?
 Luckily, we don’t mind being proven wrong, because we were – and quickly.

-How we tested the best hair straighteners
+How we tested the best straighteners

 Hair straighteners are an expensive purchase, so you want to know that any reviews you read are reliable.
-To help you make an informed decision before adding to basket, our beauty team has tried every single straightener on this list – plus extras that didn’t make the final edit.
-Each hair straightener was used on multiple occasions and, where possible, on several different hair types and textures.
-When comparing the straighteners, we used the same shampoo, conditioner and styling products to make sure that nothing else swayed the results.
-While testing each tool we assessed the following factors.
+To help you make an informed decision before adding a hair tool to your basket, our beauty team has tried every single straightener on this list – plus extras that didn’t make the final edit.

 - Number of heat settings